matthew-brett/barts-setup/barts_setup.md

 ([DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol))
 configuration of the internal shared network.**

+* Plug power for ETHERNET SWITCH into extension block.
 * On MACBOOK:
     * Plug in USB-A to 3 x USB-A / ethernet hub (USB-A HUB).
 * On IPHONE SE: